drewstaylor/cw721-soulbound/README.md

 ##### cw721-soulbound

-This package should show developers how they can make modifications to [cw721-base](https://crates.io/crates/cw721-base) to build customized tokens with idiosyncratic logic.
+This package should show developers how they can make modifications to [cw721-base](https://crates.io/crates/cw721-base) to build custom tokens with idiosyncratic logic.
 This package is used by [librarians](https://github.com/drewstaylor/cw721-soulbound/tree/main/librarians) and is *not* used by [contractors](https://github.com/drewstaylor/cw721-soulbound/tree/main/contractors).

 ***